 This boil and bite device can be custom fitted at home.
 Simply heat the device in warm water and insert into your mouth while adjusting your jaw slightly forward, ensuring that you lower teeth are positioned slightly in front of your upper.
 Remember to insert the breathing hole spacer before creating your impression.
 Drop in cold water for a few seconds, remove the spacer and the device is ready to use.
 Once this process has been completed, it will be completely transparent.

 One unique feature found with the Ripsnore is the two breather holes located in the front of the device.
-Some products have one narrow passage, making breathing difficult while other have none at all.
+Some products have one narrow passage, making breathing difficult while others have none at all.
 Dual air holes allow for better airflow and help to prevent the device from creating a whistling sound as air rushes past and into your airway.

 While the manufacturer does not specify the material used in production, it is likely constructed of a medical grade plastic.
 They do specify it was created using “FDA approved materials” and that it is “BPA free”.
 FDA approved materials does not necessarily indicate that the device itself has been approved by the FDA.